brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

 The model performs quantile regression on 600 megabytes of data in memory.
 The data type was float32.

-The bigger the machine learning library is, the more likely its deployability is restricted.
+The more complex the machine learning library is, the more likely its deployability is restricted.
 For example, on a machine with Alpine Linux, micrograd still runs, as it _only_ depends on Python and NumPy, while the other libraries are not available.

 ## References
 Introduction to Derivatives, Math is Fun, [https://www.mathsisfun.com/calculus/derivatives-introduction.html](https://www.mathsisfun.com/calculus/derivatives-introduction.html)